ArctosDB/documentation-wiki/_how_to/How-to-Manage-a-Collection-in-Arctos.markdown

 **NOTE** In order to save any changes made to this section you must select the **Save Changes** button at the bottom of the section.

 ### GUID Prefix
-GUID Prefix is set at collection creation, and is used to form GUIDs (URLs).
+GUID Prefix is set at collection creation, and is used in combination with catalog numbers to form GUIDs (URLs).

 ### Collection Type
 Collection Type is set at collection creation, and controls code table access.
+Values are controlled by a <a href="https://arctos.database.museum/info/ctDocumentation.cfm?table=ctcollection_cde" target=_blank>code table</a>

 ### Institution Acronym
 Institution Acronym is set at collection creation, and is changeable only by the DBA team to encourage standardization.